thoth-tech/arcade-hackathon-project/README.md

-# arcade-hackathon-project
+# Arcade Games Hackathon-in-a-Box

-For use in the Arcade Games "Hackathon-in-a-box" event
+This repo will be used in the Arcade Games "Hackathon-in-a-box" event.